Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Preliminaries

 For convenience, we will at times suppress $p_{i},l_{j}$ to simply their integers $i,j$.
-We also use the notation of \cite{betten2000counting} to denote the lines of certain configurations using modulo.
+We also use the notation of Betten et. al. in their paper \textit{Counting symmetric $v_{3}$ configurations} \cite{betten2000counting} to denote the lines of certain configurations using modulus.
 For example $\{1,2,4\}\textit{ mod }7$ would indicate that the lines are $\{1,2,4\},\{2,3,5\},\ldots$ etc.

+Due to its' importance to this paper we formally define the notion of an automorphism of a configuration: